microsoft/app-camp/docs/bespoke/B02-after-teams-login.md

 #### Step 1: Copy the *manifest* folder to your working directory

-Many developers use the [Teams Developer Portal](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal?WT.mc_id=m365-58890-cxa) to create an app package; this is preferred by many enterprise developer and systems integrators.
+Many developers use the [Teams Developer Portal](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal?WT.mc_id=m365-58890-cxa){target="_blank"} to create an app package; this is preferred by many enterprise developer and systems integrators.
 However ISV's may want to keep the app package settings in their source control system, and that's the approach used in the lab.
 It's just a zip file; you can create it any way you want!

 Go to your local copy of the `B02-TeamsApp-BespokeAuth` folder on your computer and copy the *manifest* folder into the working folder you used in the previous lab.
 This folder contains a template for building the manifest.json file.

 #### Step 2: Examine the manifest template

-In the manifest folder you just copied, open [manifest.template.json](../../A03-TeamsSSO/manifest/manifest.template.json) in your code editor.
+In the manifest folder you just copied, open [manifest.template.json](https://github.com/microsoft/app-camp/blob/main/src/create-core-app/bespoke/B02-after-teams-login/manifest/manifest.template.json){target="_blank"} in your code editor.
 This is the JSON that Teams needs to display your application.

-Notice that the template contains tokens such as`<HOSTNAME>` and `<TEAMS_APPI_D>`.
+Notice that the template contains tokens such as`<HOST_NAME>` and `<TEAMS_APPI_D>`.
 A small build script will take these values from your .env file and plug them into the manifest.
 However the token `<TEAMS_APP_ID>` is not yet in the .env file; we'll add that in the next step.

 Examine the `staticTabs` property in the manifest.
 It defines two tabs, one for the "My Orders" page and one for the "Products" page.
 The `contentUrl` is used within the Teams application, and `websiteUrl` is used if Teams can't render the tab and needs to launch it in a regular web browser.
 The Northwind Orders app will use the same code URL's for both.